Agenda items concern energy & climate and environment, digital, trade and transport policy.

 Reporting period: 2016

 European Commissioner for Environment, Maritime Affairs and Fisheries, Karmenu Vella, welcomes the adoption by the United Nations General Assembly of a resolution that sets modalities to negotiate a legally-binding instrument for the conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction (BBNJ), better known as the high seas.
 Full article…

 The European Commission decided today to refer Bulgaria, Finland and Greece to the Court of Justice of the EU for not notifying or partially notifying its measures transposing EU rules establishing a framework for maritime spatial planning (Directive 2014/89/EU).
 Member States had to transpose the Directive into national law by 18 September 2016.

-The agenda includes items related to energy & climate, environment, digital, trade, transport and general policy.
+The agenda includes items related to energy & climate, environment, digital, trade and transport policy.

 Agenda items include energy & climate and environment, digital, trade, transport and general policy items.